-- Treasury management is the management of the College's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.
+- 60. Treasury management is the management of the College's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.
 Treasury management policy is detailed within the College's Financial Reporting and Accounting Procedures handbook.
-Any short-term borrowing for temporary revenue purposes must be authorised by the Accounting Officer and the Corporation. - The Group has no formal Reserves Policy but recognises the importance of reserves in the financial stability of the organisation, and it ensures that there are adequate reserves to support the College's core activities.
-The Group's reserves include £1.0m held as designated reserves.
-As at the balance sheet date the Income and expenditure account reserve improved as a result of the reduced FRS102 defined benefit obligation on the Local Government Pension Scheme.
-The balance was a deficit of £11.478m (2020: deficit £15.433m). - It is the Corporation's intention to increase pre-FRS102 defined benefit obligation reserves over the life of the strategic plan through the generation of annual operating surpluses.
+Any short-term borrowing for temporary revenue purposes must be authorised by the Accounting Officer and the Corporation. - 61.
+The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of the organisation, and it ensures that there are adequate reserves to support the College's core activities.
+The College's reserves include £1.0m held as designated reserves.
+As at the balance sheet date the Income and expenditure account reserve improved as a result of the improved FRS102 defined benefit valuation on the Local Government Pension Scheme.
+The balance was £24.8m (2021: deficit £11.6m). - 62.
+It is the Corporation's intention to further increase pre-FRS102 defined benefit obligation reserves over the life of the strategic plan through the generation of annual operating surpluses.